 The total expected reductions listed above are the totals for the programs available to all potentially eligible retail customers.
 Please note, however, that the actual impact on IPA energy procurement each year is prorated to the portion of those customers who are actually eligible retail customers (i.e., take supply service from ComEd or Ameren Illinois).
-See Sections 3.2.3 and 3.3.3 for a discussion of what portion of potentially eligible retail customers are forecast to actually be eligible retail customers.
+See Sections 3.2.33.2.3 and 3.3.33.3.3 for a discussion of what portion of potentially eligible retail customers are forecast to actually be eligible retail customers.

 The IPA's 2016 Procurement Plan included the approval of seven programs for Ameren Illinois and 11 for ComEd.
 Those programs were all approved for just one year.
-As with the approval of prior procurement plans including energy efficiency programs under Section 16-111.5B of the PUA, the 2016 Plan approval process afforded the Commission the opportunity to further clarify contested policy and statutory interpretation issues related to Section 16-111.5B implementation.
-As more extensively discussed in Section 9.2 below, the Commission directed that specific unresolved issues be addressed through workshops held by the Stakeholder Advisory Group ("SAG") for further consideration.
-The SAG 2016 Section 16-111.5B Workshop
+As with the approval of prior procurement plans including energy efficiency programs under Section 16-111.5B of the PUA, the 2016 Plan approval process afforded the Commission the opportunity to further clarify contested policy and statutory interpretation

-&lt;sup>235 While the IPA generally procures only for the "eligible retail customers" of participating utilities, Section 16-111.5B programs are available to "all retail customers whose electric service has not been declared competitive under Section 16-113 of this Act and who are eligible to purchase power and energy from the utility under fixed-price bundled service tariffs, regardless of whether such customers actually do purchase such power and energy from the utility."
+&lt;sup>237 While the IPA generally procures only for the "eligible retail customers" of participating utilities, Section 16-111.5B programs are available to "all retail customers whose electric service has not been declared competitive under Section 16-113 of this Act and who are eligible to purchase power and energy from the utility under fixed-price bundled service tariffs, regardless of whether such customers actually do purchase such power and energy from the utility."
 (220 ILCS 5/16-111.5B(a)(3)(C))